 Scanning with Python

-Python is a powerful programming language that can be used for a wide range of tasks, including port scanning.
-The built-in socket library in Python allows you to create network connections and check for open ports.
+Python is a powerful programming language that can be used for various tasks, including port scanning.
+Its built-in socket library allows you to create network connections and check for open ports.

 To perform a port scan using Python, you can use the following code: